the-road-to-learn-react/the-road-to-react/manuscript/react-modern/jsx.md

 ![](images/rendering-jsx.png)

 We will revisit the HTML input field and its label for further implementation details with JavaScript later.
-For now, in order to contrast how HTML and JavaScript are used in JSX, let's use more complex JavaScript daya types in JSX.
+For now, in order to contrast how HTML and JavaScript are used in JSX, let's use more complex JavaScript data types in JSX.
 Instead of defining a JavaScript string primitive like `title`, define a JavaScript object called `welcome` which has a `title` (e.g. `'React'`) and a `greeting` (e.g. `'Hey'`) as properties.
 Afterward, try yourself to render both properties of the object in JSX side by side in the `<h1>` tag.

 The following code snippet will show you the solution to the task.
 Before we have defined a JavaScript string primitive to be displayed in the App component.
 Now, the same can be done with a JavaScript object by accessing its properties within JSX: